Axonius/axonius_api_client/docs/index.rst

 Axonius API Client
 ##################################################################

-This is python package that provides an API client for `Axonius`_.
+This is a python package that provides an API client for `Axonius`_.

 :doc:`Installation <main/install>` is simple using a number of methods.